 I'm reading this book and it pisses me off.
 I can do a chapter or so and then I have to take a break.
 Because I am a direct victim of the 2008 financial crises, and this book explains why not one bank executive was brought to task for their egregious errors!
 From about 2003...
 Continue Reading →

 Update 11/17/16 - Norma passes.
 Obit at bottom.
-I've worked with and assisted countless photographers over the decades.
+Update 11/1/17 - Bob Passes.
+Obit at Bottom I've worked with and assisted countless photographers over the decades.
 Many I have forgotten.
 Some I haven't seen for 20 or 30 years, I can remember the faces, but not necessarily the names.
-One photographer I will never forget - Bob Bishop.
-But...
+One photographer...
 Continue Reading →

 Is Brian Williams a verb yet?
 Im going to get all Brian William-sy in this post and combine a few trips I took into one.
 My memories also get hazy looking backwards.
 While I may be combining some trips that were a few years separated, the stories and intent are true...
 This is where I...
 Continue Reading →

 One of my favorite Photo websites is The Online Photographer.
 He recently had a post titled 'Simple Cameras'.
 It really made me smile because I had written something like it a few years ago here..
 Ten Good Ideas that Never Took Off.
 Read the comments.
 Too fun!